vic-ma/syslog-ng-gitbook/chapters/chapter_7/section_3.md

 1. Set any ordered-parser options or flags.
 2. Call the parse function we wrote above, with our `${MESSAGE}` to test.
 3. Call the `libtest/` assert function to check that our message was properly parsed.

+When testing involves repeating the same logic over different sets of parameters, it is usually a good idea to use Criterion's parameterized tests.
+This is covered in the filter function section of this guide.
 ```
 Test(ordered_parser, basic_default)
 {